{{Article.Title}}

-Reality capture has been a game changer for the construction industry because it allows general contractors to monitor and share progress with clients and the design team, better coordinate schedules with trade partners, streamline the RFI process, and provide better quality control through the build phase of a construction project.
+Reality capture has been a game-changer for the construction industry because it allows general contractors to monitor and share progress with clients and the design team, better coordinate schedules with trade partners, streamline the RFI process, and provide better quality control through the build phase of a construction project.
 Additionally, if something goes wrong after the walls are closed up, reality capture allows both contractors and clients to go back in time and pinpoint potential concerns or see what’s behind a wall without doing selective demolition.
 Clients love seeing the virtual walkthroughs of their building as construction progresses and after they occupy the building, that completed walkthrough allows them to easily manage their assets.

-Despite all of the positives and strong ROI that reality capture provides, it has one huge problem—manually capturing the data.
 To create a virtual walkthrough—or digital twin—someone has to walk the entire jobsite with a tripod and camera, which takes hours, and then do it again the next week.
 This process is dull, repetitive and time-consuming.
 Newer capture technology utilizes a camera attached to a hard hat but most team members aren’t keen on wearing hard hats with a built-in camera.
 Even with wearable technology, it can take a few hours to walk a jobsite.

 Whose job is it to capture this reality anyway?
 Usually, the project executive or project manager delegates that role to a superintendent, who then pushes it to a project engineer—if the jobsite has one—or an intern.
 Since reality-capture scans aren’t the delegate’s only task, they are usually delayed, even though most construction companies want to complete them weekly; some clients even require them weekly.